AlmondGod/action-diffusion-handbook/0: Fundamentals/0.1: Variational Generative Inference/Variational Generative Inference.md

 # Variational Generative Inference

-Heavily inspired by https://xyang35.github.io/2017/04/14/variational-lower-bound/ by Xitong Yang and https://blog.evjang.com/2016/08/variational-bayes.html by Eric Jang
+*Heavily inspired by [Variational Lower Bound](https://xyang35.github.io/2017/04/14/variational-lower-bound/) by Xitong Yang and [Variational Bayes](https://blog.evjang.com/2016/08/variational-bayes.html) by Eric Jang*

 Diffusion operates under the assumption that the data is generated from a prior distribution, and we want to sample from this distribution.